alinnman/celestial-navigation/README.md

 * $T$ is the temperature (in Kelvins)
 * $\frac{dT}{dh}$ is the temperature gradient

-If you use an artficial horizon the dip is always zero, and the *observer_height* parameter should be zero.
+If you use an artificial horizon the dip is always zero, and the *observer_height* parameter should be zero.

 For more information about the formula above please refer to